 How is it typically applied/integrated into the workflow?

 Plasma treating systems often are placed just prior to printing on inline printing production lines.
 The plasma treating head is mounted above a profile allowing the material to pass under the treating head and then the printing head improving the adhesion of the digital inks.
-Alternately, individual parts can be placed in a fixture with fixture inserted into a plasma treating system set up to index the treating head back and forth over the parts, treating the top surface of the parts.
-Once treated, this fixture can be inserted into the digital printer providing a treated surface for improved printability.
+Alternately, individual parts can be placed in a fixture then inserted into a plasma treating system set up to index the treating head back and forth over the parts, treating the top surface of the parts.
+Once treated, this fixture can be inserted into the digital printer for improved printability thanks to plasma treatment.

 Here PlasmaDyne PRO is fitted to a robotic arm to quickly plasma treat defined areas of parts.